Allowed Downtime

 Step-by-Step Guide:

-1. Enter the desired percentage in the SLA target field.
+1. Enter a target availability in the SLA target field.

 FAQ: